Skip to main content

 This challenge is pretty straightforward.
 Read my mind and answer those elementary questions.

-Opened binary in Ghidra, looks like it asks for a series of 4 unsigned integers via scanf and checks their values.
 Apparently, this was supposed to be more complicated, but the expressions in the source were simplified by the compiler, making this fairly trivial given the final binary.
-Quick script in pwntools with the right strings gets the flag.

 from pwn import *